 Z5.7 Non-Compliance Mitigation Plan.
 Owners of covered commercial buildings that are out of compliance by the scheduled compliance date and have not corrected the violation in a timely manner may reduce possible penalties by demonstrating that they are taking action to gain compliance.

 Z 5.7.1.
 Request of Intent to Mitigate.
-To begin the process of mitigating non compliance, a bBuilding owners must shall submit to the AHJ a request of an intent to mitigate non-compliance using the format on the form provided by the AHJ after receipt of Z4.2 Notice of Non-Compliance or Z4.3 Notice of Violation to avoid continued notification or immediate enforcement of the maximum Administrative Penalty in accordance with Z4.5.Building owners must submit the Intent to Mitigate Non-Compliance form by selecting one of the following actions within thirty (30) days of the date of a NOVI to avoid immediate issuance of maximum penalty.
+To begin the process of mitigating non compliance, a bBuilding owner must shall submit to the AHJ a request of an intent to mitigate non-compliance using the format on the form provided by the AHJ. after receipt of Z4.2 Notice of Non-Compliance or Z4.3 Notice of Violation to avoid continued notification or immediate enforcement of the maximum Administrative Penalty in accordance with Z4.5.Building owners must submit the Intent to Mitigate Non-Compliance form by selecting one of the following actions within thirty (30) days of the date of a NOVI to avoid immediate issuance of maximum penalty.

 (a) intent to submit an application for exemption in accordance with Section Z4.1 if applicable;